appuachu/ezygo_account_block/README.md

 # Ezygo

-This is the 2nd version of ezygo hacking tool in first tool it is used to bypass login and the otp but nw the bug is solved.
+This is the 2nd version of ezygo hacking tool in first tool it is used to bypass login and the otp but now the bug is solved.
-So this tool is used to block the user account for 2 hours you just want the username or email of teracher and users and set a time in each time it will block for 2 hours.
+So this tool is used to block the user account for 2 hours you just want the username or email of teracher and users and set a time, in each time account will block for 2 hours.

 # What is Ezygo
 Ezygo.app is designed as a complete solution for higher educational institutes.